1947

 summer vacation.
 But, this was to be the last long period she would stay there, as she graduated

-Rosie, who had become close to Helen, came and stayed as a guest many times and was with
+Rosie, who had become close to Helen stayed as a guest many times and was with Helen the day

-Helen the day she died in 1979.
-Initially, Rosie came to the ranch because her brother Joseph
+she died in 1979.
+Initially, Rosie came to the ranch because her brother Joseph worked for the

-worked for the Fryes as a ranch foreman.
-He recommended his little sister Rosie, after Helen
+Fryes as a ranch foreman.
+He recommended his little sister Rosie, after Helen broke her arm

-broke her arm (in a fall from a horse) and needed extra help.
-Rosie called Jack Frye "Pa".
+(fall from a horse) and needed extra help.
+Rosie called Jack Frye, 'Pa'.

 construction of the house.
 In the 1970's the house changed owners and at this time the dwelling